-Human augmentation is a field of research that aims to enhance human abilities through medicine or technology.
+Human augmentation is a field of research that aims to enhance the human experience through medicine or technology.

-In general, there are three stages of human augmentation: substitution, addition, and extension.
+In general, we identify three stages of human augmentation: substitution, addition, and extension.
 Substitutional human augmentation entails enhancing impaired persons to regain their missing abilities; two examples are a prosthetic arm and an insulin pump.

 In the addition stage, the focus lies on expanding the human abilities that we are born with.
 So, prosthetically creating the eleventh finger or enabling 360-degree vision are both forms of additional human augmentation.